moondance-labs/tanssi-docs/builders/interact/ethereum-api/indexers/subsquid.md

     sqd serve
     ```

 7. You can now run queries, such as the sample query below, against your Squid on the GraphQL playground at [http://localhost:4350/graphql](http://localhost:4350/graphql){target=_blank}.
-If you've modified the template EVM squid to index different data, you'll need to modify this query accordingly.
+If you've modified the template EVM squid to index different data, you'll need to modify this query accordingly

     ```graphql
     query MyQuery {